 Cast Iron Cookware – We have a wide array of cast iron cookware in our house and we love it.
 Great for keto cooking because all that fat you’re cooking with builds up a nice seasoning and nonstick coating over time!
 The 3 starting items we’d recommend are a 10.25 inch skillet, a 3.5 inch mini skillet, and a dutch oven.

 Nonstick Cookware – A nice nonstick pan is a must have.
-This one by T-fal is incredibly sturdy, we highly recommend it!
+This one by T-fal, incredibly sturdy and we highly recommend it!

 Silicone Baking Mat – Things don’t stick anymore!
 Worth every penny.